mav-rik/not-sap/packages/ui/README.md

 notsapui is a type-safe Vue 3 component library that provides SAP-like UI components for building data-driven applications with OData services.
 It offers smart components that automatically handle data fetching, filtering, sorting, and display based on OData metadata.

-### Type Safety with @notsap/odata
+### Type Safety with notsapodata

-notsapui achieves full type safety through the `@notsap/odata` vite plugin that generates TypeScript types from OData service metadata.
+notsapui achieves full type safety through the `notsapodata` vite plugin that generates TypeScript types from OData service metadata.
 This integration provides:

 - **Compile-time type checking** for all OData operations
 - **IntelliSense support** for entity fields, filters, and sorters